A Visual Mining Approach to Improved Multiple-Instance Learning: Visual Multiple-Instance Learning

-We propose two new prototype selection methods, MILTree-SI and MILTree-Med, based on those proposed by \cite{Huang2012SalientInst} as described in Section~\ref{subsec:relatedConcept}.
-Both SI and Med approaches compute two prototype instances per bag: $B_{ix}$ and $B_{iy}$.
+We propose two new prototype selection methods, MILTree-SI and MILTree-Med, based on those proposed by \cite{Huang2012SalientInst}, as described in Section~\ref{subsec:relatedConcept}.
+Both the SI and Med approaches compute two prototypes per bag: $B_{ix}$ and $B_{iy}$.
 The first, $B_{ix}$, is used both in the visualization and to build the classification model, while $B_{iy}$ is an alternative prototype that can be used to update the classification model.
-Computing $B_{iy}$ offers an option to automatically change the prototypes of bags that are poorly represented by $B_{ix}$, for example those that are misclassified in the training set, improving the multiple-instance classification model.
+Computing $B_{iy}$ offers an option to automatically change the bags' prototypes that are poorly represented by $B_{ix}$, for example, those that are misclassified in the training set, improving the multiple-instance classification model.

-In contrast with the original method~\cite{Huang2012SalientInst}, we assume that not only positive bags, but also negative bags could have both positive and negative instances.
+In contrast with the original method~\cite{Huang2012SalientInst}, we assume that not only positive bags but also negative bags could have both positive and negative instances.
 This is true for more complex data such as images and text.
-Consider for example the problem of discriminating between photos of flowers (positive) and photos of the classes person and animals (negative) in which each image is a bag and its instances are disjoint regions of the image.
-If we use the classic definition of a positive bag, all those images (bag) containing a flower at least in one region (instance) is considered positive; to be considered negative the image must not contain any flower.
-However, in this application we are often interested in the main object in the scene.
-A photo whose main subject is an animal may contain a region with a flower, for example in the background or a person may carry a flower in a photo, although the person itself is the main object.
-Similar examples applies to contexts such as text, video and speech classification.
-Therefore we compute both optimal positive and negative prototypes.
+Consider, for example, the problem of discriminating between photos of flowers (positive) and photos of the classes person and animals (negative) in which each image is a bag and its instances are disjoint regions of the image.
+If we use the classic definition of a positive bag, all those images (bag) containing a flower in at least one region (instance) are considered positive; to be considered negative, the image must not contain any flower.
+However, in this application, we are often interested in the main object in the scene.
+A photo whose main subject is an animal may contain a region with a flower, for example, in the background or a person may carry a flower in a photo, although the person itself is the main object.
+Similar examples apply to contexts such as text, video and speech classification.
+Therefore, we compute both optimal positive and negative prototypes.